ArushGandhi/Car-Price-Checker/README.md

-# code
-Price predictor for BMW automobiles
+# Price predictor for BMW automobiles